Record number of entries and an incredible list of Finalists for the International Loyalty Awards 2022 - Loyalty Magazine

 - QV Rewards – QV Skincare (Ego Pharmaceuticals) with Stamp Loyalty Solutions

-- Gambit Rewards – Gambit Rewards with from Snipp Interactive
+- Gambit Rewards – Snipp Interactive

 - Salling Group Customers Skip the Queue with the Digital Refund – The Salling Group